top of page

 A Colour Space Transform in DaVinci Resolve is a feature that allows you to convert the colour space and gamma of your footage from one standard to another.
 This is particularly useful in post-production and colour grading, where footage from different cameras and sources might have been shot in various colour spaces and gamma settings.
 For instance, if you have footage shot in one colour space (like S-Log3) and you want to grade it in another (like Rec.
 709), the Colour Space Transform tool can be used to accurately translate the colours and tones from the source space to the target space.
 This ensures that colours are represented correctly and consistently across different types of footage within the same project.

-Nodes in DaVinci Resolve serve as the foundational elements for colour correction and grading in DaVinci Resolve.
+Adding nodes in DaVinci Resolve is the first step towards creating sophisticated colour corrections and grading setups in DaVinci Resolve.
 Nodes provide a sequential order to your colour grading process, helping you to organise your colour correction workflow during grading.
 Once you have created a series of nodes you can then make specific changes to individual nodes such as colour balancing on one node, adjusting exposure on another and you can name these so it is easy to know what each node is and how each node is effecting the image.
 You can then go back and forth tweaking individual nodes throughout the grading process.

 Canon C-Log is a tone curve in a Canon camera that captures footage with a wide dynamic range and increased exposure latitude, this allows for greater colour grading in post-production.